HomeArticlesComparisonSWP vs FD

 Verdict

-The optimal retirement strategy combines both: equity mutual fund SWP for long-term growth and monthly income, backed by 18–24 months of FD as a volatility buffer.
-This combination captures the tax efficiency and growth of SWP while protecting against the sequence-of-returns risk that threatens purely equity-based strategies.
+The strongest retirement strategy usually combines both: equity mutual fund SWP for long-term growth and monthly income, backed by 18-24 months of FD as a volatility buffer.
+This captures the tax efficiency and growth of SWP while guarding against the sequence-of-returns risk that threatens purely equity-based strategies.

 Start with the SWP Calculator to find your sustainable withdrawal rate, then use the FD Calculator to size your safety buffer.